 When my row was called, we were ushered to a hallway outside the audition rooms — about 10 or so rooms — to wait in groups of 10 outside the audition rooms in silence.
 The only noise was when someone came out of an audition with a red card — we all cheered.

 You go into the audition rooms in groups of 10.
 Inside one producer sat a table with a computer and we were instructed to sit in a row of chairs.
 When your name is called, you step up to the taped line in the middle of the room and get 30 seconds to impress.

-Half-a-minute goes by fast!
-No backing track or instrumental accompaniment are allowed, and absolutely no cellphones.
-In that 30 seconds, I had to hope I remembered my starting pitch, gauge the odd acoustics of the room and try to impress the producer, who had spent the last 5 hours in the room.
+No backing tracks or instrumental accompaniments are allowed — and absolutely no cellphones.
+In that 30 seconds, I had to hope I remembered my starting pitch, gauge the odd acoustics of the room, and try to impress the producer, who had spent the last five hours in the room.